What Is Loud Budgeting, and How Can It Help Me?

 Loud budgeting lets you spend money on true priorities while skipping things that won’t really provide value.

 Whether you’ve done a great job building a budget or haven’t even taken the first step to keep track of your spending, the social pressure to spend is real.
-Between wedding invites, friends going to expensive restaurants, and even people just going to brunch (seemingly every weekend, right?), it can feel like your social life is vacuuming money out of your account.
-How do you stay on budget when there’s so much pressure to spend money?
+Between wedding invites, the price of a ticket to see that once-in-a-lifetime concert, and people just going to brunch (seemingly every weekend, right?), temptations to spend seem to hit us every day.

-Enter “loud budgeting.”
-The idea is to help you push back on that pressure to spend by, well, just publicly admitting that you don’t want to spend.
+If you wish you hadn’t raided your savings account, try “loud budgeting.”
+The idea is to help you push back on that pressure to spend by, well, just publicly admitting that you’re being more careful with your money.
 It’s not a short-term reset but a whole different way of thinking about money and feeling less guilty about saying no to get what you ultimately want.
 If you’re curious about the trend, keep reading to see how to put it to work for you.

 What is loud budgeting?